Advancing Care for Brain Cancer

 At Good Samaritan Hospital, a tumor board comprising neurosurgeons, radiation oncologists, neuro-oncologists and other professionals routinely meets to develop a care plan for each person who has brain cancer.

-“We have the surgical capabilities to do complex surgeries and a neuro intensive care unit to take care of people afterwards,” Dr. Curry adds.
+“We have the surgical capabilities to do complex surgeries and a neuro intensive care unit to take care of people afterwards,” states Dr. Richard Curry.
 Chemotherapy and radiation therapy work to halt the spread of any remaining cancer cells.

 The brain tumor care team also promotes communication and connection, actively seeking patient feedback to make improvements, hosting support groups for people with brain cancer, and bringing in social workers and financial counselors to offer guidance.

 Although Dr. Curry sees progress being made in treating brain cancer, medical advances aren’t evolving as quickly as he’d like for his patients.

 Dr. Curry has been practicing in Cincinnati since 2012, after completing a fellowship in neuro-oncology at Memorial Sloan-Kettering Cancer Center in New York City.
 He specializes in cancer of the brain and spinal cord and sees a variety of primary brain tumors – cancers that originate in the brain.
 The most common is glioblastoma, an aggressive brain cancer that invades normal brain tissue.
 Senator John McCain’s battle with glioblastoma put the national spotlight on this deadly disease in 2018.